Contributing writer, MacworldSEP 12, 2023 7:30 am PDT

 Thunderbolt 4 now ensures that you can wake a computer with the shake of a mouse or the tap of a keyboard on Thunderbolt 4 docks.
 This wasn’t always the case with Thunderbolt 3.
 This is maybe why Apple isn’t specifically calling its Thunderbolt version 4, due to the M1 display limitation.

-T4 is also a more data-safe technology, as it requires Intel VT-d-based direct memory access (DMA) protection, also known as DMA remapping.
+TB4 is also a more data-safe technology, as it requires Intel VT-d-based direct memory access (DMA) protection, also known as DMA remapping.

 What else?
 Well, Thunderbolt 4 requires PCIe (peripheral component interconnect express) at 32Gbps for storage speeds up to 3,000MBps, which is double the minimum requirements of Thunderbolt 3, although Apple’s recent MacBooks did have this already.
 Some of the early Thunderbolt 3 MacBooks had less bandwidth available on the right-hand-side Thunderbolt ports.
+Faster PCIe is important if you frequently transfer very large files between storage devices.

 Here we are talking about the portion of total Thunderbolt bandwidth allocated for PCI Express data transfer.
-With Thunderbolt 4, you’re assured to have all four lanes of PCI Express available – so PCIe can consume up to 32Gbps of the total 40Gbps Thunderbolt bandwidth.
+With Thunderbolt 4, you’re assured to have all four lanes of PCI Express available—so PCIe can consume up to 32Gbps of the total 40Gbps Thunderbolt bandwidth.
 With Thunderbolt 3, depending on your laptop manufacturer and model, some implementations offer only 16Gbps of PCIe bandwidth.

 But there is just one more thing about Thunderbolt 4 that’s a little bit special…